ronw98/language-alakon/DOCUMENTATION.md

 There are (for now) two types of variables in this language:
 * Integers
 * Booleans
+* Raccoons
 Integers are under `GaBuZoMe` format.
 This is a base 4, `Ga = 0`, `Me = 3`
 Booleans can take value `true`, `false` and `maybe`.
 `maybe` is either true or false, randomly (the variable is set at the begining of the program).
+Raccoons are just used for the intermediate .c file for now.

 ## A bit of code
 ```